Booligoosh/codetheweb.blog/_posts/2017-10-06-html-syntax.md

 ```
 See?
 You survived (I hope).
 For starters, don't worry about what any of this means - we are only worrying about the structure at the moment.

 An element is basically bit of content (text), surrounded by *HTML tags* (I will go into this more later).
 The tags tell the browser information about what is inside it.
 For example, `<h1>Blog Posts.</h1>` is telling the browser that "Blog Posts." is an `h1` element - a type of heading.
-You don't need to remember that, I will go into it more in a [later article][newsletter].
+You don't need to remember that, I will go into it more in a [later article][types-of-html-tags].

 An *element* refers to the content as well as the two tags.
 This is an example of an element:
 ```HTML